 No need to pre-cook when you use this easy crockpot meatballs recipe!
 By using lean ground beef and your slow cooker you only have to make the mixture, form the meatballs, and drop them in you slow cooker.
 These will NOT fall apart!
-Your life just got SO much easier.
-These Italian seasoned meatballs are perfect for meatballs sandwiches or spaghetti – any dish where you’d like to use meatballs.
+Your life just got SO much easier!

-For this recipe you’ll need: at least 90% lean ground beef, 93% or 98% is actually better, fresh bread crumbs, Parmesan cheese (the kind in the big, green container – not fresh) Kosher salt, freshly ground black pepper, dried oregano, Italian seasoning, crushed red pepper, garlic powder, onion powder, marinara sauce – homemade or store bought, sourdough hoagie rolls, cheese
+Ingredients for this recipe: at least 90% lean ground beef, 93% or 98% is actually better, fresh bread crumbs, Parmesan cheese (the kind in the big, green container – not fresh) Kosher salt, freshly ground black pepper, dried oregano, Italian seasoning, crushed red pepper, garlic powder, onion powder, marinara sauce – homemade or store bought, sourdough hoagie rolls, cheese

-There’s no way I want to cook in the summertime.
+There’s no way I want to cook in the summer.

-I mean, when it’s 110F outside and the oven is not getting switched on – no way, no how, no time.
-I’ve developed my very own intense ability to produce heat in the last year and I don’t need help, thank you very much.
+I mean, when it’s 110F outside the oven is not getting switched on – no way, no how, no time.
+I’ve developed my very own intense ability to produce heat in the last year and I don’t need help being uncomfortably hot, thank you very much.

 I do love a slow cooker, crock pot, magical kitchen appliance — whatever you want to call it.
 I mean, you throw raw stuff in there in the morning and at night?
 BOOM, you have a meal.
 And it works great for most things but I haven’t liked meatballs in the slow cooker much.